Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create two configurations using gsutil config.
 Write a script that sets configurations as active, individually.
 For each configuration, use gsutil compute instances list to get a list of compute resources.
 - [ ] Go to Cloud Shell and export this information to Cloud Storage on a daily basis.
 - [ ] Go to GCP Console and export this information to Cloud SQL on a daily basis.

+The best option for creating an automated process to list all compute instances in both development and production projects on a daily basis is:

+**[x] Create two configurations using gcloud config.
+Write a script that sets configurations as active, individually.
+For each configuration, use gcloud compute instances list to get a list of compute resources.**

+This option is correct because:
+- Using `gcloud config`, you can create separate configurations for each project (development and production).
+- Writing a script to switch between these configurations and list the compute instances ensures that you are correctly accessing and listing resources from the intended project.
+- `gcloud compute instances list` is the appropriate command for listing compute instances.

+The reasons why the other options are incorrect:

+**[ ] Create two configurations using gsutil config.
+Write a script that sets configurations as active, individually.
+For each configuration, use gsutil compute instances list to get a list of compute resources.**
+- `gsutil` is a command-line tool for interacting with Google Cloud Storage, not for managing compute resources.
+You should use `gcloud` for compute instances.

+**[ ] Go to Cloud Shell and export this information to Cloud Storage on a daily basis.**
+- While you could manually do this, it does not automate the process.
+Additionally, this option does not specify how to handle the project configurations or the actual listing of compute instances.

+**[ ] Go to GCP Console and export this information to Cloud SQL on a daily basis.**
+- This option involves manual steps and does not automate the process.
+It also does not address the need to list compute instances from multiple projects.

 **[⬆ Back to Top](#table-of-contents)**